CodingLean/reading-notes/README.md

 ## NOTES
 >- You can use multiple "#" to size your headings and fonts and also there are more ways that you can change font sizes.
 >- Markdown paragraphs only need a blank line to space. best practice is not to use any tabs or spaces.
->-You can display an image by adding ! and wrapping the alt text in [ ].
+>- You can display an image by adding ! and wrapping the alt text in [ ].
 Then wrap the link for the image in parentheses ().